Old water tower of Bydgoszcz: History

 The present tower was erected from 1899 to 1900, on a design by architect Franz Marshall.
 The construction work was carried out by the firm Wilhelm Rothe & Cie.
 The edifice location was chosen with care, on the edge of the city southern hill, overlooking the old town.
 In 1894, Lewin Louis Aronsohn became the administrator of the tower.

 As a matter of fact, thanks to its situation, the tower was also regularly used as a city viewpoint.
 Before long, a viewing platform was constructed on the conical roof, which could be accessed for a fee of 10 pfennigs in Prussia time, then 10 grosze during interwar.

 After WWII, a pumping station was built next to the tower, allowing to supply water to the households on the heights of Bydgoszcz, for the districts of Błonie, Szwederowo, Wzgórze Wolności, Wyżyny, Kapuściska.
-At that time, the vantage platform ceased to be used, before being finally decommisionned in 1990.
+At that time, the vantage platform ceased to be used, before being finally decommissioned in 1990.